pushkal1234/Home_AlarmSystem_HLS/README.md

 This is for those who are interested in Hardware implementation in FPGA using HLS (C/C++).

-Copy paste XDC File for Bitstream Generation and Add New Constraints , implement it on Baysys3 board - Vendor Digilent .
+Copy paste XDC File for Bitstream Generation and Add New Constraints , implement it on Baysys3 board - Vendor Digilent.